englekk/handbook-docs/Fuse/05 - Triggers and Animators.md

 Toggles a `Navigation`.
 This is currently only supported in @(EdgeNavigation), and will do nothing if used on another type of navigation.

-Used on an `EdgeNavigation`, it will set and unset the active element.
-This will make the element to be navigated appear or dissapear.
+Used on an `EdgeNavigation`, it will navigate to and from a target specified by using the `Target` property.

 ## Native actions